TerryV8/click-count/docs/continuous_integration.md

 # Continuous Integration (CI)

-### What is it ?
+### What is it?

 Continuous integration is the practice of frequently merging code changes.
 But frequent merges cause difficulties:
 - What if the code doesn't compile after a merge
-- What if someone brokes something
+- What if someone breaks something
-It would be a lof of work to check these things on every merge.
+It would be a lot of work to check these things on every merge.
 The solution is to automate this process.

 We use a CI server which executes a build that automatically prepares/compiles the code and runs automated tests.